The prostate is one of the glands of the male reproductive system. Benign prostate hyperplasia means enlarged prostate gland.

-The prostate gland in adults remains a constant size until approximately age 40, then begins to enlarge.
-When the prostate enlarges, this can cause trouble passing urine.
-The bladder then has to push harder to overcome the prostate which is providing increased resistance to urine flow.
+The prostate gland in adult males remains a constant size until approximately age 40, then begins to enlarge.
+When the prostate enlarges, this can cause trouble passing urine because the prostate is positioned directly underneath the bladder and encircles the same tube (urethra) that is used to pass urine.
+The bladder then has to push harder to overcome the prostate’s resistance to urine flow.

 Symptoms of BPH

-With BPH, the prostate gets larger.
-When it is enlarged, it can irritate or block the bladder.
-As BPH progresses, other symptoms begin to appear.
+As the prostate gets larger, it can irritate and block the function of the bladder, which can cause other symptoms to appear.

 Feeling that the bladder is full, even right after urinating